 - Confidentiality and copyrights.
 It’s important that you retain the rights to the book.
 In addition, be sure there is a good non-disclosure agreement (NDA) within the contract.

-With a good understanding of the elements of a contract and the fees associated with hiring a ghostwriter, you can make an informed and educated decision.
-If you’re interested in writing and publishing a book, please check out my article What to Do to Hire a Ghostwriter.
+With a good understanding of the elements of a contract and the ghostwriter’s fee associated with the project, you can make an informed and educated decision and find the best ghostwriter for you.

 Additional articles that you might find helpful are: